-DASNY shall not refuse to negotiate with a professional firm solely because the ratio of the "allowable indirect costs" to direct labor costs of such firm or the hourly labor rate in any labor category of the professional firm exceeds a limitation generally set by the DASNY in the determination of the reasonableness of the estimated cost of services to be rendered by the professional firm, but rather DASNY shall also consider the reasonableness of cost based on the total estimated cost of the service of the professional firm which should include, among other things, all the direct labor costs of the professional firm for such services plus all "allowable indirect costs," other direct costs, and negotiated profit of the professional firm.
+DASNY shall not refuse to negotiate with a professional firm solely because the ratio of the "allowable indirect costs" to direct labor costs of such firm or the hourly labor rate in any labor category of the professional firm exceeds a limitation generally set by the DASNY in the determination of the reasonableness of the estimated cost of services to be rendered by the professional firm, but rather DASNY shall also consider the reasonableness of cost based on the total estimated cost of the service of the professional firm for such services plus all "allowable indirect costs," other direct costs, and negotiated profit of the professional firm.
 "Allowable indirect costs" of a professional firm are defined as those costs generally associated with overhead which cannot be specifically identified with a single project or contract and are considered reasonable and allowable under specific state contract or allowability limits.
 As used in this paragraph, the term "professional firm" shall be defined as any individual or sole proprietorship, partnership, corporation, association, or other legal entity permitted by law to practice the professions of architecture, engineering or surveying.